cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 * When I enter valid data, the clan will be shown in my user profile and I will be redirected to `/clans/:clanId`.

 #### Acceptance Criteria
-- [ ] When a logged-in user is viewing a deck that they have created, they can click a `Create a New Clan` button to add a new card to the deck.
+- [ ] When a logged-in user is viewing `/clans`, they can click a `Create a New Clan` button to add a new clan only if they have not created or joined a clan previously.
-- [ ] The button will show a form for the user to put card information.
+- [ ] The button will show a form for the user to put clan information.
 - [ ] When a user enters invalid data, error messages will appear and fields that have been correctly populated will remain the same.
 - [ ] When a user enters valid data, the user will be redirected to `/clans/:clanId`.